jpmorganchase/modular/docs/commands/add.md

 (i.e. `modular add my-app` would create a package in `packages/my-app` and `modular add libs/lib-a` would create a package in `packages/libs/lib-a`)

-Packages can currently be one of 3 types:
+Packages can currently be one of the following types:

-- A standalone `application`.
+- A standalone `app`.
 This corresponds to a single `create-react-app` project in a workspace.
 Inside this workspace, you can import packages from other workspaces freely, and features like jsx and typechecking work out of the box.